Vitex agnus-castus: Culinary uses and folk medicine

 The chaste tree, a local shrub known since the Lower Paleolithic, has been used by several ancient Mediterranean cultures as a spice.

 Vitex has been used in folk medicine for its presumed reproductive health effects in women, but little high-quality clinical evidence supports its effectiveness.
 Although it is commonly recommended in Germany, V. agnus-castus should be avoided during pregnancy due to the possibility of complications.

+It is also used to treat symptoms of PMS, such as breast soreness and mood swings.

 Religious use

 In ancient Greece, the chaste tree played a significant role in the female agricultural festival of Thesmophoria, dedicated to honoring the goddesses Demeter and Persephone in Greek cities.
 In Archaic Sparta, in the 8th–6th centuries BCE, it was incorporated into the cult of the local agriculture goddess, Artemis Orthia.
 The first century physician Dioscorides documented various synonyms for the lilac chaste tree.
 In the second century CE, Pausanias mentioned that the wooden image of Asclepius in Sparta was crafted from the chaste tree.
 Additionally, there is botanical and textual evidence supporting the significance of the chaste tree at the Heraion of Samos during the 6th–3rd centuries BCE.

 In a Philistine temple at Gath, an excavation uncovered around 100 chaste tree fruits, a find unparalleled in both quantity and context compared to other locations in Israel.
 This suggests their deliberate use in religious practices, possibly in celebration of a goddess related to Hera.

 Notably, the chaste tree is linked to the binding of Hera, where it featured in rituals celebrating her mythology at Samos.